mvolkmann/blog/src/swift/ARKit.md

 ## Reality Composer

-The "Reality Composer" iOS app (best used on an iPad) allows users to "easily prototype and produce AR experiences directly with no prior 3D experience".
+The "Reality Composer" iOS app (best used on an iPad) and a macOS app (included with Xcode?) that allows users to "easily prototype and produce AR experiences directly with no prior 3D experience".
 This includes creating virtual objects from existing 3D models,